danielsaidi/ApiKit/README.md

 The client will fetch the raw data and either return the mapped result, or throw an error.

+For more information, please see the [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] has more information, code examples, etc., and lets you overview the various parts of the library.
+The [online documentation][Documentation] has more information, code examples, etc.